kubevela/samples/7.GoogleCloudPlatform_MicroServices_Demo/README.md

 ```

 ### Apply TraitDefinition

-We have defined 7 traits to enhance the ability of wordload.
+We have defined following 7 traits to operate these workloads.

 1. [patch-annotations](./Definitions/traits/patch-annotations.yaml): patch-annotations can patch the annotation informations to the Deployment.
 In this demo, microservice **Frontend** and **Cache(redis)** use the [resource annotations](https://istio.io/latest/docs/reference/config/annotations/) that Istio supports to control its behavior.
 2. [patch-loadbalancer](./Definitions/traits/patch-loadbalancer.yaml): patch-loadbalancer can create a type=LoadBalancer Service for microservice workload to allow outside access.